Meisterlama/egui_inspect/README.md

 ![img.png](resources/screenshot.png)

 You can inspect struct mutably and non-mutably.
 There is some customization per fields.
-There is no possibilities to override field's name yet

 To implement this example, you just need to add egui_inspect as dependency to your project, and then, when drawing you ui with egui, you need to give your `&Ui` to the inspect function, no need for additional input .